 We had good friends Katie & Ronnie over for dinner on Saturday night.
 I had a clear plan for the main (baked gnocchi) & dessert (chocolate mousse), but I was a little fuzzy on the starter – until I noticed some hotdog rolls that needed using up.

 [I could have dressed up that last statement by saying they were “sourdough lunch rolls”, but they weren’t.
 Of course, sourdough or ciabatta would give a superior result.
-I didn’t have these at home.]
+I didn’t have these to hand.]

 Recipe #8: Easy peasy crostini.
 With two toppings.
 Makes about 20 (good as an entree for 4-5 people).